Code-Institute-Submissions/raw-dessert-recipes/README.md

 10. **Heroku**: Used to deploy and host final project.
 11. Data-driven and can rely on structured data, unstructured data or a mix of structured and unstructured data.
 12. CRUD operations can be carried out using either SQL (e.g. MySQL/SQLite/Postgres) or NoSQL (e.g. MongoDB).

+### Resources
+1. Recipies - For purpose of populating this project used...

 ### Development Process
 1. **Workspace**: Blank `Cloud 9` workspace created.